dawedaman-prog/-diatask-legal/README.md

- # Talki Do - Privacy Policy & Terms of Service
+ # Talki.Do - Privacy Policy & Terms of Service

-  This repository contains the legal documentation for **Talki Do**, an AI-powered daily task management iOS app.
+  This repository contains the legal documentation for **Talki.Do**, an AI-powered daily task management iOS app.

   ## Documents